parsa-epfl/qemu-dont-clone/README.md

 This is the instrumented version of QEMU used by the the KnockoutKraken simulator.
 KnockoutKraken brings FPGA-accelerated simulation to the QFlex family.

 KnockoutKraken is composed of three main components: a modified version of QEMU, an instrumented ARM softcore (ARMFlex), and a driver that handles the communication between QEMU and ARMFlex.
-The vast majority of developers will work on QEMU and/or ARMFlex.
-QEMU is written in C and can be developed in most Linux machines.
-ARMFlex is written in Chisel, and while basic testing can be done in most Linux machines, fully simulating and synthesizing the softcore requires an extensive toolchain.
+QEMU is written in C and can be developed on most Linux machines.
+ARMFlex is written in Chisel, and while basic testing can be done on most Linux machines, fully simulating and synthesizing the softcore requires an extensive toolchain.

 In the following section, we will describe the process to build QEMU for KnockoutKraken